Second Cruise Line Announces Top-Deck Roller Coaster

 The Global Dream is expected to welcome passengers in 2021.
 (Rendering via Dream Cruises)

-Designed for the Asian market, the Global Dream will sail with 5,000 passengers at double occupancy (and the capability of handling up to 9,000 cruisers).
+Designed for the Asian market, the Global Dream will sail with 5,000 passengers at double occupancy (and can handle up to 9,000 cruisers).
 It will feature both Asian- and Western-style spas, a variety of dining options, a movie theater and the line’s signature ship-within-a-ship concept, The Palace.

 Send this to a friend